lexend/hello-world/README.md

 This is my first repository on github

 Hello,
 my name is Alex.
 I'm from Germany.
 I'm interessted in web-design.
 I did some tutorials in php and js.
-I'm loogking for little project on github to get used in and learn more about collaborated programming.
+I'm looging for little project on github to get used in and learn more about collaborated programming.